e-mission/e-mission-upc-aggregator/README.md

 # E-MISSION NEW ARCHITECTURE

 The e-mission new architecture is a series of system changes designed to support individualized user storage, policy choices, and requests.
 To facilitate this, we have composed a series of modules, mostly running in containers, which represent the various components.
-These components are\:
+These components are:

 * System Controller
 * User Data Storage
 * Data Simulation
 * Data Aggregation
 * Data Querying
 * Multimachine Communication

 Each of these will sections covered in more detail, along with the code added/changed to implement it.
 Additionally we made changes to produce a variety of new images for containers,

 ## Installation
 To get everything to work properly with the current implementation, you need a linux machine with the following installations:

 * Anaconda Python3
 * Ecryptfs
 * Docker
 * Docker-Compose

 ### `Anaconda Python3`
 On each machine we need a host process to provision docker instances which means you need access to `Python 3.5` or greater.
 Depending on the data analysis you wish to run you may need access to additional libraries, most of which should be supported by the `conda env` produced for the base e-mission server.
 You find the installation instructions on the main branch of the e-mission docs.
 Unfortunately the link to manual installation appears to be broken right now so I will link it when it returns.